Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

-These findings suggest that households do not consider long-run earned income variations when deciding on whether to claim UB~II.
-On the contrary, in conjunction with the results for the \emph{level} of previous earned income from model M2, these results suggest that the take-up decision is driven by short-term (negative) income shocks.
-This may reflect the reality that households entitled to UB~II typically possess limited savings, which prevents them from ``smoothing over'' an adverse income shock.\footnote{As a robustness check, Figure \ref{fig:est_M3_weighted_vs_unweighted} shows the marginal effects for the weighted extended estimation model M3 compared to the unweighted estimations.
+These findings suggest that take-up shows no systematic association with long-run earned income variations.
+Instead, taken together with the results for the \emph{level} of previous earned income from model~M2, they indicate that current take-up is associated mainly with short-term (negative) income shocks.
+This may reflect the reality that households entitled to UB~II typically possess limited savings, which limits their ability to ``smooth over'' an adverse income shock.\footnote{As a robustness check, Figure \ref{fig:est_M3_weighted_vs_unweighted} shows the marginal effects for the weighted extended estimation model M3 compared to the unweighted estimations.
 Although the point estimators of the marginal effects in the weighted estimation do not differ significantly from the unweighted results, the former exhibit markedly wider confidence intervals.
-Nevertheless, the statistical significance of the additional variables in models M1 to M3 remains largely unchanged when compared to the unweighted estimations.}
+Nevertheless, the statistical significance of the additional variables in models M1 to M3 remains largely unchanged when compared to the unweighted estimations.} This pattern echoes \textcite{Paukkeri2018}, who finds for Finnish social assistance and housing benefits that eligible non-claimants are disproportionately households undergoing a transient income drop rather than households with persistently variable incomes.
+The panel structure used here separates the recent income shock, the level of past earned income, and long-run volatility, and it is the first two, rather than volatility, that co-vary with take-up.